-- 2.1 This statement has been prepared pursuant to Section 5 of the Act by Durham County Council in its capacity as Licensing Authority and as such is referred to as the Licensing Authority throughout this policy. - 2.2 The purpose of the policy is to promote the Licensing Objectives and set out the general approach to be adopted by the Licensing Authority when exercising licensing functions in order: - to reinforce to elected Members on the Licensing Committee and any subcommittee the boundaries and power of the local authority, and to provide them with parameters under which to make their decisions.
-The Committee should be able to test the application against criteria set out in the policy and if necessary add conditions to those set out in the Operating Schedule. - to inform the licence applicants of the parameters under which the Authority will make licence decisions, and therefore how a licensed premises is likely to be able to operate within an area.
-(Note however that each case must be examined on an individual basis.)
+- 2.1 This statement has been prepared pursuant to Section 5 of the Act by Durham County Council in its capacity as the Licensing Authority and as such is referred to as the Licensing Authority throughout this policy. - 2.2 The purpose of the policy is to promote the Licensing Objectives and set out the general approach to be adopted by the Licensing Authority when exercising licensing functions in order to: - Reinforce to elected Members on the Licensing Committee and any subcommittee the boundaries and power of the local authority and to provide them with parameters within which they should make their decisions.
+The Committee should be able to test the application against criteria set out in the policy and if necessary add conditions to those set out in the Operating Schedule. - Inform the licence applicants of the parameters within which the Authority will make licence decisions and therefore how a licensed premises is likely to be able to operate within an area.
+(Note however that each case must be examined on an individual basis.) - Inform residents and businesses of the parameters within which the Authority will make licence decisions, and therefore how their needs will be addressed. - Support decisions made by the Licensing Authority when these decisions are challenged in a Court of Law. - 2.3 The Policy has been written in accordance with the provisions of the Act and the guidance issued by the Secretary of State for the Department of Culture, Media and Sport (DCMS)..
+It replaces the statement of Licensing Policy adopted by Durham County Council on 1st April 2009